MetaSolutionsAB/rowstore/README.md

 - `maxetlprocesses` (Integer) - Maximum number of concurrently running ETL processes (each process takes up one thread).
 - `database` (parent object) - Configures the database connection.
 - `loglevel` (String) - Determines the log level.
 Possible values: `DEBUG`, `INFO`, `WARN`, `ERROR`.
 Only relevant if run standalone; if run in a container (e.g. Tomcat) please refer to the container's logging configuration.
+- `querytimeout` (Integer) - Configures query timeout for dataset-queries in seconds.
+By default no query timeout is active (unless configured directly in the database).
 - `ratelimit` - Configures rate limitation.
     - `type` - `average` or `slidingwindow` (default).
     - `timerange` - The size (in seconds) of the time slot or window to be used for calculating the limitation.